Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 DNS-01 challenge certificates are typically issued for wildcard domains, meaning one certificate covers all subdomains.
 This reduces the number of certificates you need to manage, which simplifies ongoing maintenance.

 When using DNS-01 challenges, ensure your DNS provider's API credentials are stored securely and backed up.
-Any compromise of these credentials could allow an attacker to request certificates for your domain.
+Compromise of these credentials could allow an attacker to request certificates for your domain.

 Forcing Renewal Before Expiry